 Before attempting to ski in a place like this, know that these slopes are steep with sheer and treacherous drop-offs.
 Many of the Olympic Ski Teams come to train before their Olympic Trials.
 Make sure that you are in tip top shape and able to deftly navigate while on your ski’s.
 Not being able to control your aim, speed or cutting would likely result in a tragic end.
 Even the locals have a deep respect for the Mountains that surround them, and all they offer and impose.

-The Alchemist Museum: If you aren’t looking for it, you might miss it as it appears like any other building in the vicinity.
+The Alchemist Museum, if you aren’t looking for it, you might miss it as it appears like any other building in the vicinity.
 Alchemy in the 16th century was considered part of the Dark Arts, and was not popular with the religious populations of that time.
 Holy Emperor Rudolf II, did believe in the arts of mysticism and secretly had hired the Alchemist (likely Edward Kelley) responsible for this shop & had secret tunnels built from the Alchemy shop to his Palace.

-When you enter the shop it looks a little like a Wicken shop, but when you approach and buy a ticket, there is a tour guide ready to take you to the areas below ground that were hidden for so long.
+When you enter the shop it looks a little like a Wiccan shop, but when you approach and buy a ticket, there is a tour guide ready to take you to the areas below ground that were hidden for so long.
 She approached the bookcase and turned the small statue & voilà!
 The bookcase opened and we entered the first chamber where you could smell the age of this place!
 Well the age, as well as the massive flooding from 2002 that unearthed this place.
 You look around at the different bookshelves that have the collection of preserved bats, skulls and other paraphernalia you would expect to find in an ancient Alchemist lair.

 Holy Emperor Rudolf II